The story seems to have several variants:

 You may even come to the conclusion that your cheap whistle is absolutely fine and you will stick with that; as many have, including professional players.

 I have no financial interests in the production or selling of Generation whistles.
 As far as I know, none of my friends or family have any interests in their production or retail.
-I am not aware that I have ever met or corresponded with anyone with connections to Barnes & Mullins or Generation Music Ltd. I simply play and like Generation whistles.
+I am not aware that I have ever met or corresponded with anyone with connections to Generation Music Ltd. I simply like and play Generation whistles.